mgcooper/icemodel/icemodel/+icemodel/+couplers/README.md

 - `accelerate_coupler_iterate` accelerates one Picard step on T_sfc, and all three solvers call it.
 It applies Aitken with relaxation as the fallback, then a safeguarded secant step when the last two residuals bracket a root.
-- `initialize_coupler_history` returns the empty iterate history that accelerator expects.
+- `initialize_coupler_history` returns the empty iterate history that the accelerator expects.

 Rules:
 - own Picard/Aitken and cross-domain convergence logic here